EconomyLens.com

 Lufthansa, Europe's biggest airline group, has faced a wave of escalating strike action. ©AFP

-Frankfurt (Germany) (AFP) – Lufthansa said Thursday that it was accelerating savings plans by closing a regional subsidiary as the German aviation giant struggles with surging fuel costs due to the Iran war and a wave of labour strikes.
+Frankfurt (Germany) (AFP) – Lufthansa said Thursday that it was accelerating savings plans by closing a regional subsidiary as the German aviation giant struggles with surging fuel costs due to the Iran war and a wave of labor strikes.
 The group also said it would reduce capacity on long- and short-haul routes after the US-Israeli conflict against Iran sent global energy prices soaring.

 Related